 - A Visit to Santa – We visit Santa every year.
 Sometimes he is at one of our bigger outings and we see him while we are there.
 Other years we take the girls to see the mall Santa.
 We have also been to a few library Christmas parties where Santa was in attendance.

 - Thoughtful Gifts – I take the girls out one day for shopping.
 We typically leave early in the day, have breakfast, and spend the day crossing off everyone on their lists.
 I tell them in advance so they can get their lists together.
 Over breakfast, I review their list and set a budget for each person on it.
 They decide where to go to shop and pick out items.
 This makes their gifts more special and a better reflection of their relationship with the important people in their lives.
+Michael takes the girls out on a separate day to get my present.

 - Giving Back – I think this is important all the time but we have made it a part of our Christmas tradition.
 It helps us to remember what Christmas is really about.
 Volunteering and donating get us in the spirit of the season.
 We have given parents in need Christmas presents for their children to open on Christmas morning.
 We have donated food, toys, coats, clothing, and money.
 When it comes to donating or volunteering, go with what is near to your heart.